Avinash0397/Vault/Hashicorp-vault-main/part-7/Readme.md

-# HashiCorp Vault Policy Management Tutorial
+# HashiCorp Vault Policy Management

-This README provides a reference for the commands used in the tutorial on managing policies in HashiCorp Vault.
+This README provides a reference for the commands used in the managing policies in HashiCorp Vault.

-## Commands Used in the Tutorial
+## Commands Used

 ### Section 1: Listing Vault Policies
 ```